VedantYadav/VQA/README.md

 * The batch size and the number of epochs can also be specified using the options `-num_epochs` and `-batch_size`.
 The default batch size and number of epochs are 200 and 25 respectively.

 ## Prediction

+* Prediction can be performed on any image using the script `question_answer.py`.
+The options `-image` and `-question` are used to specify the address of the image and the question respectively.